AI on the end device: How Edge AI ensures data protection and energy efficiency

 An interview with Wolfgang Ecker, author of the white paper and member of Plattform Lernende Systeme, is available for editorial use.

-More in-depth information on distributed machine learning on edge AI systems can be found in the short publication AI at a glance.
+More in-depth information on distributed machine learning on Edge AI systems can be found in the short publication AI at a glance.

 Further information: